dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 <img width="1379" alt="multiple_users" src="https://user-images.githubusercontent.com/17494745/197518449-482a0286-f711-4890-93a4-deb0c9f7aabd.png">

-## 4. Customization :art:
+## 4. Customization 🎨

-Now that we got the main feature working, let's customize our page so it looks better! :art:
+Now that we got the main feature working, let's customize our page so it looks better! 🎨

 Let's add a background to the page.
 We used [heropatterns.com](https://heropatterns.com/)